Iepoev/Thesis/paper/source/07_medische_context.md

  - Resting heart rate variability and heart rate recovery after submaximal exercise

 We onderzoeken het verschil tussen een fitte persoon en een onfitte persoon op fysiologisch vlak, en trekken conclusies over wat wel en niet relevant is voor ons programma

+Heart rate kinetics: .
+Because ofthe existence ofthe slow component, there is a wide range of exercise intensities (which depend on the physical condition ofthe individual) for which a steady state in the heart rate values cannot be attained.
+As the slow component is linked to the process of fatigue, the higher the intensity that can be sustained in the absence of slow component, the better the prospects for endurance.
+Endurance training will have the ef- fect of elevating the value oflactate threshold ofan individual and thus eliminate the slow com- ponent for some exercise intensities.
+This way exercise intensities which were initially severe for the particular person might become heavy or even moderate following training

 ### Hoe wordt fitheid getrained
  - Recovery and performance in sport: Consensus statement